Vaginal yeast infections and thrush

 If you have a vaginal yeast infection or thrush, your intestines are probably also overgrown with yeast too, which matters when it comes to treatment.
-The effect of a gut yeast bloom is felt throughout your body, resulting in your vagina having a yeast bloom.
 This yeast bloom causes these uncomfortable, sometimes painful, vulvovaginal symptoms.

 Treating a yeast infection and thrush

 There are two ways to approach yeast infections and thrush, which will be largely based on if you hardly ever get yeast infections or thrush, or if they are a common feature of your life.

 If your yeast infection or thrush is a rare occasion, you can probably get away with just doing vaginal treatments or taking some probiotics, depending on the severity.

 If you get recurrent yeast infections or thrush, you will need to treat both the vagina and the gut.
 You likely need to dissolve yeast biofilms in your intestines using special biofilm-busting enzymes.

 There are plenty of treatments for a yeast infection, whether this is your first time or your fiftieth.

 Quick vaginal yeast infection/thrush treatment overview

 - Cut out carbs for a few days